man-group/arctic/docs/chunkstore.md

 `append: symbol, item`

 Append is quite simple - it takes a symbol name to append to, and item to append.
+Append also supports the keyword arg `upsert` which, if set to `True`, allows the data to be written if it does not already exist.

 `update: symbol, item, chunk_range=None, upsert=False, **kwargs`